 - Be wary when company stops disclosing an important metric.

 - New disclosures should provide more answers not give rise to many new questions.
-If reverse is true, then management is hiding something.
+If the reverse is true, then management is hiding something.

-These are some of the accounting gimmicks described by “Financial Shenanigans” to help investors recognize accounting manipulations at initial stages and protect their hard earned money.
+These are some of the accounting gimmicks described by “Financial Shenanigans” to help investors recognize accounting manipulations at initial stages and protect their hard-earned money.

 After reading the book “Financial Shenanigans”, the reader would realize that managements of many of the well-known names in the world have used accounting gimmicks at some point in time.
 They have mostly been caught by regulators, penalized, and directed to rectify their books.
 It indicates that no investor is shielded from accounting juggleries and she can ignore learning about at her own peril.

 Therefore, it becomes essential that every investor should learn about the basic tools that highlight any accounting manipulation.
-She should use these tools regularly in her stock analysis so that she can avoid investments in fraud companies and save her hard earned wealth from erosion.
+She should use these tools regularly in her stock analysis so that she can avoid investments in fraud companies and save her hard-earned wealth from erosion.

 With this, we have reached the end of this article on financial shenanigans/accounting gimmicks.
 It would be my pleasure to learn about your experiences, whether you have faced any of the companies in your portfolio using smart techniques to hide its problems.
 If yes, then what were those methods?
-What were the indicators that sensitized you that something is not right and how did you confirmed your suspicions?
+What were the indicators that sensitized you that something is not right and how did you confirm your suspicions?